 He has seen well-educated professionals in their 50s take supplements to lower their cholesterol, but turn down statin medications or avoid the dietary changes that could really make a difference.

 Advertising and fads can overwhelm good health sense, Dr. Lin says.
 He tries to keep his tips simple and very specific.

 “If you eat 2,000 calories a day, make sure you burn 2,000 calories a day,” Dr. Lin says.
 That means getting at least 30 minutes of moderate intensity exercise five days a week.
 Swim, spin or walk briskly.
 At a brisk pace, you can speak a sentence, but you don’t have enough breath to speak a paragraph or to sing.
 If you want to lose weight, you’ll need to burn more calories than you eat.
 Read More about The Truth About Heart Health

-This is the time of year we all resolve to lose weight, exercise more or become better parents.
-In short, this is the time of year we all want to be perfect.
-But before you set your New Year’s resolution bar too high, take a minute to consider the perils of perfectionism.
+Many of us make resolutions to lose weight, exercise more or become better parents.
+In short, we all want to be perfect.
+But before you set your new resolution bar too high, take a minute to consider the perils of perfectionism.

 Perfectionists deal with chronic stress from trying to fulfill nearly impossible expectations in every area of their life, says Ronesh (Ron) Sinha, M.D., an internal medicine specialist at the Palo Alto Medical Foundation.
 As a result, they’re susceptible to psychological disorders like anxiety and depression.

 What’s the difference between perfectionism and “healthy striving” that helps you achieve your goals?
 People who strive and fail learn from their experiences and move on.
 A perfectionist, on the other hand, feels shame from missing the goal, and may never try again.